 The team collected traffic volume and weather data from various sources.
-In case of the traffic volume data, the team obtained data from NCDOT and the Traffic.com sensor database.
+The team obtained data from NCDOT and the Traffic.com sensor database for the traffic volume data.
 NCDOT provided freeway traffic volume data separated by permanent and temporary stations across state.
 Many of the stations had up-to-date volume data with a small number of exceptions.
 The Traffic.com sensor database provides up-to-date volume data in the RTP (Research Triangle Park) area.
 The team selected specific sensors of interests in collecting and analyzing traffic volume profiles.

-A map showing all permanent and temporary data collection locations is shown in Exhibit 2 below.
+A map showing all permanent and temporary data collection locations is shown in Exhibit 2.
 The exhibit illustrates the broad geographic coverage of the available data, covering most freeways in the state of North Carolina.